 This course includes both on-campus and online sections.
-To attend synchronously online, log into ELMS-Canvas at the time of the Section 0101 class (Tuesday 7;00 pm) and select "Video Conference" from the left side menu.
+To attend synchronously online, log into ELMS-Canvas at the time of the Section 0101 class (Thursdays 4pm-6:40pm in JMP 2216) and select "Video Conference" from the left side menu.
 This will open a Zoom link to the live classroom.

-For asynchronous online students, all lectures will be recorded and made available on ELMS-Canvas under "Panopto Recordings/Video Lectures" within 24 hours of the class time.
+For asynchronous online students, all lectures are recorded and made available on ELMS-Canvas under "Panopto Recordings/Video Lectures" within 24 hours of class time.
 Be sure to review the recorded lecture in a timely manner.